Sanford C. Bernstein Analysts Give HelloFresh (ETR:HFG) a €18.00 Price Target

-Sanford C. Bernstein set a €18.00 ($19.15) price target on HelloFresh (ETR:HFG – Get Rating) in a report issued on Tuesday morning, Borsen Zeitung reports.
+Sanford C. Bernstein set a €18.00 ($19.15) target price on HelloFresh (ETR:HFG – Get Rating) in a report released on Tuesday morning, Borsen Zeitung reports.

 HelloFresh Stock Performance